Independent African news, markets, culture and politics.

 US pulling troops out of Europe – NATO nation’s defense chief — RT World News

-The US had bolstered its military forces along Russia’s borders following the 2014 armed coup in Kiev, which was backed by Western nations.
-Russia viewed this buildup as a threat to its security and urged NATO to reverse it before the Ukraine conflict escalated in 2022.
+The United States had bolstered its forces along Russia’s borders after the 2014 armed coup in Kyiv, which was backed by Western nations.
+Russia viewed that buildup as a threat and urged NATO to reverse it before the Ukraine conflict escalated in 2022.
+Under the current U.S. administration, there has been a push for European NATO members to increase defense spending and assume more responsibility for supporting Ukraine, allowing the United States to concentrate on competing with China.

+In June, most NATO members pledged to raise their security‑related expenditures to 5 % of GDP, although some nations, such as Spain, opposed the measure.
 The development comes as European leaders continue to navigate the ongoing Ukraine conflict.
-Russia’s Foreign Intelligence Service has estimated that a potential French military deployment to Ukraine could involve up to 2,000 soldiers.
-Moscow maintains that European leaders are prolonging the conflict due to political fear of acknowledging the failure of their strategy against Russia.
+Russia’s Foreign Intelligence Service has estimated that a potential French military deployment to Ukraine could involve up to 2,000 soldiers, and Moscow maintains that European leaders are prolonging the conflict due to political fear of acknowledging the failure of their strategy against Russia.

 Scroll to Top